just4jc/bot-education/README.md

 **For Self-Study:**
 * We recommend dowloading the site contents or cloning it if you can do so to your local computer.
-* Go to Decks folder and follow along with the slides.
+* Go to Slides folder and follow along with the slides.
 * When there is a lab indicated, you may find the lab instructions in the Labs folder.

 ## General Links to Get Started on the Bot Framework